-I try to post at least once a week, usually on Tuesdays and Thursdays.
-Sometimes I publish more often.
+I try to post twice per week.
 To make sure you don’t miss a thing, subscribe via RSS.
 But the best way to stay up-to-date with what is happening here is by signing up for the weekly TRC Newsletter.
 Each issue includes a digest of the most recent blog entries.
 But it will grow to include exclusive content like featured grant opportunities, community success stories, productivity hacks, book and tool recommendations, and a first-glance at upcoming topics.
 We also want to use the newsletter to “troubleshoot” real grants from actual readers.
 (Here’s where to submit your question.)

 As the site grows, I encourage you to peruse the archives and also to use the search bar on the side of every page to find posts on specific topics.